projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-virt-interrupt.rst

 VM-Exit.
 In some cases, there is no need to send IPI when making a request, because the CPU making the request itself is the target VCPU.
 For example, the #GP exception request always happens on the current CPU when it finds an invalid emulation has happened.
-An external interrupt for a pass-thru device always happens on the VCPUs of the VM which this device is belonged to, so after it triggers an external-interrupt VM-Exit, the current CPU is the very target VCPU.
+An external interrupt for a passthrough device always happens on the VCPUs of the VM which this device is belonged to, so after it triggers an external-interrupt VM-Exit, the current CPU is the very target VCPU.